 6 years ago I had the fantastic opportunity to learn how to paint in pastels.
 I booked into numerous courses provided by Aberystwyth artist Mary Herbert, who taught me how to use pastels, specifically Caran D’ache, on pastelmat paper.
 It’s a totally different way to painting than oils or acrylics, as the colour mixing isn’t on the palette, but rather the pastelmat itself as you’re working.

 I haven’t touched the pastels for a long time as I’ve been so busy with the oil painting, despite owning a set of pencils for a number of years.
 I finally decided to delve into using them again and drew this pastel portrait (above) of my Mum’s Siamese cat, Frodo.
-I’m not well versed when it comes to cats!
-So this was a real challenge.
-But I’m happy with the outcome and excited to try using them again.
+I’m not well versed when it comes to cats, so this was a real challenge.
+But I’m happy with the outcome and I was excited to begin using them again.

 For now, I’m back to a few oil portraits as I continue with some more private commissions and as I add to my collection which I hope to display in galleries and exhibit locally.